AtomicGaryBusey/Radio/README.md

 # Radio

-CSV files with radio make/model in name are intended to be used with CHIRP (https://trac.chirp.danplanet.com/chirp_daily/LATEST/)
+CSV files with radio make/model in name are intended to be used with CHIRP.

+The latest version of CHIRP can be found here: https://trac.chirp.danplanet.com/chirp_daily/LATEST/

 FRS/GMRS frequency data can be found here: https://wiki.radioreference.com/index.php/FRS/GMRS_combined_channel_chart